rodonile/path-tracing/docker/README.md

 ## Configuration of the Druid Datasources

 The docker-compose file spins up a fresh Druid install.
-To configure Druid as a Kafka consumer and queryable by Turnilo, a few Druid Datasources need to be configured.
+To configure Druid as a Kafka consumer and query source for Turnilo, a few Druid Datasources need to be configured.
 The JSON specifications for the Datasources are available in the path_tracing/docker/druid folder.

 To add a Datasource from the Druid GUI, select "Load Data", "Edit Spec", then copy/paste one of the schemas.
 For basic functionalities, the datasources pt_probe_processed, pt_probe_global and pt_probe_hub need to be running.
 For additional IPFIX integration, also the datasources pt_ipfix_processed and pt_ipfix_joined need to be added.